Locations:

 • Open reduction and internal fixation (ORIF): With an ORIF, your surgeon puts the bone fragments back in place.
 A surgical anchor holds the fragments together until the bone heals.

-• Total hip replacement: If your acetabulum is week or too damaged to repair, your surgeon may perform a total hip replacement.
+• Total hip replacement: If your acetabulum is weak or too damaged to repair, your surgeon may perform a total hip replacement.
 With a total hip replacement, your surgeon removes the damaged hip and cartilage and replaces them with artificial parts.

 What are the complications of an acetabular fracture?